riga/CMSSW-DNN/README.md

 ##### Tensorflow C++ API

 Tensorflow also provides a C++ API which could replace the Python/NumPy C API approch described above.
-However, it is not yet available in CMSSW.
+However, it is not yet available in CMSSW ([discussion](https://github.com/cms-sw/cmsdist/issues/2994)).
 The plan is to transition to a pure Tensorflow backend once it becomes available while the (higher-level) API of *this tool* remains the same.

 ### Usage